pyrddlgym-project/pyRDDLGym/docs/jax.rst

     print(f'best parameters found = {best}')

-The ``__init__`` method requires the ``num_workers`` parameter to specify the number of parallel processes and the ``gp_iters`` to specify the number of iterations of Bayesian optimization to perform.
+The ``__init__`` method requires the ``num_workers`` parameter to specify the number of parallel processes and the ``gp_iters`` to specify the number of iterations of Bayesian optimization.

-Upon executing this script, it will return a dictionary of the best hyper-parameters (e.g. learning rate, policy network architecture, model hyper-parameters, etc.).
+Upon executing this code, a dictionary of the best hyper-parameters (e.g. learning rate, policy network architecture, model hyper-parameters, etc.) is returned.
-A log of the previous sets of hyper-parameters suggested by the algorithm is also recorded in the specified file.
+A log of the previous sets of hyper-parameters suggested by the algorithm is also recorded in the specified output file.
-Deep reactive policies and re-planning algorithms can be tuned by replacing ``JaxParameterTuningSLP`` with ``JaxParameterTuningDRP`` and ``JaxParameterTuningSLPReplan``, respectively.
+Deep reactive policies and replanning can be tuned by replacing ``JaxParameterTuningSLP`` with ``JaxParameterTuningDRP`` and ``JaxParameterTuningSLPReplan``, respectively.

 Dealing with Non-Differentiable Expressions
 -------------------

-Many RDDL programs contain CPFs or reward functions that do not support derivatives.
+Many RDDL programs contain expressions that do not support derivatives.
-A common technique to deal with such problems is to rewrite non-differentiable operations as similar differentiable ones.
+A common technique to deal with this is to rewrite non-differentiable operations as similar differentiable ones.
 For instance, consider the following problem of classifying points (x, y) in 2D-space as +1 if they lie in the top-right or bottom-left quadrants, and -1 otherwise:

 .. code-block:: python